 If you are coming from Singapore, then getting to the Maldives is only possible via plane.
 Don’t worry about visas because people of all nationalities are issued a visa on arrival for a duration of 30 days, though you will need to have a passport with 6 months validity, enough money to cover the costs of the duration of your stay, plus a return ticket.
 Expect a 4.5-hour flight from Singapore to Malé, the capital city of the Maldives.
 From Malé, you will take a ferry or boat taxi if your resort is on a nearby atoll (such as where Club Med Kani and Finolhu Villas are located).
 Otherwise, expect the need to stay overnight at the capital city as you would need to take a seaplane to the further atolls.

-The Maldives has a large range of resorts and accommodations, but if you are going on vacation, you may as well opt for resorts that offer everything you need with no hassle.
-Since places are difficult to get to in this country of more than a thousand islands, it’s best to book resorts that offer you dining and activities on-site, as well as excursions off-site where desired, so that you can truly maximise your holiday to this gorgeous place.
-Here at Club Med, we give you everything you need for the perfect holiday; eat at our 5-star dining establishments, enjoy the vast variety of activities we offer on-site and join our excursions to other places you may want to visit to see beautiful views or engage in some ocean-based activities.
-So there’s no need to think about how to choose where to stay in the Maldives or even what the best vacation packages here are; book your holiday at Club Med Kani or Finolhu Villas and let us take care of the details for you.
+As places are difficult to get to in this country of more than a thousand islands, it’s best to book resorts that offer you dining and activities on-site, as well as excursions off-site where desired, so that you can truly maximise your holiday in this gorgeous place.
+Here at Club Med, we give you everything you need for the perfect holiday.
+Eat at our 5-star dining establishments, enjoy the vast variety of activities we offer on-site and join our excursions to other places you may want to visit to see beautiful views or engage in some ocean-based activities.
+So there’s no need to think about how to choose where to stay in the Maldives or even what the best vacation packages here are.
+Book your holiday at Club Med Kani or Finolhu Villas and let us take care of the details for you.

 Most places in the Maldives accept USD and credit cards, so as long as you have those in supply you should be okay.
-ATMs cannot be found outside of the capital city, so come prepared; of course, if you stay with us, there’s not much you need to worry about because it’s all-inclusive.
-Most Maldivian people you come into contact with would likely speak English, but if you have the time, learning some basic phrases in Dhivehi (the Maldivian language) would be useful to delight the locals you meet.
+ATMs cannot be found outside of the capital city, so come prepared.
+Of course, if you stay with us, there’s not much you have to worry about because everything’s all-inclusive.
+Most Maldivian people you come into contact with would likely be able to speak English, but if you have the time, learning some basic phrases in Dhivehi (the Maldivian language) would be useful to delight the locals you meet.
 Some examples include:

 Hi/Hello - Assala-mulaikum